Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Conclusions

-We anticipate that this work will be useful for studying optical properties of any photonic system including nanoparticles on a substrate.
+We anticipate that this work will be useful for studying optical properties of large-scale photonic systems which contain nanoparticles and nearby interfaces.
 The proposed T-matrix based effective model can be used as a general and very efficient numerical tool for simulating substrate-supported nanoresonator arrays composed of identical particles with at least an approximate point symmetric spatial distribution.
 This includes not only amorphous but also periodic arrays, which are often present in metasurfaces.
 The coupling matrix and multipole decomposition are easily obtained from the model and can shine light onto contributions from interparticle and substrate-mediated coupling effects, which provide further insight into the properties of the coupled nanoparticle array-layered medium system.